RHEcosystemAppEng/rec-sys-gitops/README.md

 1. Data Ingestion
 * Data originates from parquet files containing users, items, and interactions.
-* Sample datasets are generated and embedded into parquet format.
 * Feast scans feature definitions, validates them, and syncs metadata to its registry.

-2. Training using the Two-Tower algorithm:
+2. Training - using the Two-Tower algorithm:

 ![InGestion and Training](images/Data_ingestion_and_training.drawio.png)